florolf/hix-password/README.md

 hix-password
 ------------

 This tool allows you to enter the debug mode (root shell) of a common series of DSLAMs.
+Note that this does *not* allow you to bypass the usual authentication process.

 There is a short delay between logging in and before the prompt appears.
-In this interval, press the '@' key and return, you should then see something like this:
+In this interval, press the '@' key and return, you should then see something like
+this:

 ```
 MAC-address is: DE:AD:BE:EF:12:34